locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 On :command:`workshop remove`,
-both the interface connections and the default host directories (if any have been created, for example, to accommodate content interface slots) are removed.
+both the interface connections and the default host directories (if any have been created, for example, to accommodate mount interface slots) are removed.

 .. note::